SteveJustin1963/tec-Haptic/README.md

 ## Code Implementation
 looking at other ppl work

-FSensor.ino

-I'll analyze the `FSensor.ino` file and explain its functionality.
-Let me process the code now.

 The `FSensor.ino` file is an Arduino sketch for reading a **flex sensor** using a **voltage divider circuit**.
 Here’s a breakdown of its functionality:

 ### **Overview**